 Topics & Questions for Discussion

-1. Dora’s initial reaction to Mamaw’s plan to bring the summer girls together for the season is to call it see more
+1. Dora’s initial reaction to Mamaw’s plan to bring the summer girls together for the s see more